The title thou hast lately read art not a clickbait and switch. Verily, I believe it to be one of truth and importance.

 - Red means something that today’s readers will almost certainly misunderstand—through no fault of their own, but merely because of the inevitable process of change in English.

-To be fair, I did the ESV, too—it’s on the right (click here for full-size version of these heat maps).
+To be fair, I did the ESV, too—it’s on the right.

 Other things being equal—and they generally are, because we have so many good Bible translations—a translation that uses modern English is going to be easier than one that doesn’t.